sbingler/http-extensions/draft-ietf-httpbis-rfc6265bis.md

 Additionally, client-side techniques such as those described in
 {{app-isolation}} may also prove effective against CSRF, and are certainly worth exploring in combination with "SameSite" cookies.

+#### Taking Scheme into Consideration
+By using the scheme, as well as the registrable domain, SameSite can help to protect a secure site against a network attacker which is impersonating the insecure site.

 ### Top-level Navigations {#top-level-navigations}